Imperal Docs

 The user sees a Confirm and Cancel button.
 If the user confirms, the web-kernel executes the typed dispatch exactly as planned.
 If the user cancels, execution halts and no action is taken.

-Federal invariant I-CONFIRMATION-EXECUTES-WHAT-USER-SAW: the action that executes after confirmation must be identical to what was shown on the card.
-The web-kernel does not re-derive params after confirmation — it executes the stored intercepted call verbatim.
+Confirm-what-you-saw guarantee: the action that executes after confirmation is identical to what was shown on the card.
+The platform does not re-derive params after confirmation — it executes the exact call you approved.
 There is no gap between what the user approved and what runs.

 In a chain with multiple destructive steps, each step gates independently.
 The user sees one card per destructive step, in execution order.